 I offer late afternoon and evening appointments for private clients.
-Sometimes weekend appointments may be available.
-My office is in the Radstock / Midsomer Norton area.
+My office is in Wells.
 (See Directions page).

 I have been working as a cognitive therapist since 1987 and have been accredited continuously since 1994.

 I qualified as a registered general nurse (RGN) in 1980 having trained at the Lister Hospital, Stevenage.
 On qualifying, I worked as a general staff nurse in various acute settings in the NHS including Coronary Care, GU Medicine and A&E departments at Addenbrookes Hospital, Cambridge, and in London.

 I qualified as a registered mental health nurse (RMN) at Fulbourn Hospital, Cambridge in 1986.
 I then worked in acute in and out patient settings eventually beginning working as a cognitive therapist in 1987.
 I have also worked in the private sector as an independent cognitive therapist since 1997 initially in Cambridge and now in Somerset.
 My degree is in Health Studies.

 I have also held various senior nurse and cognitive therapist posts in the NHS, in a broad range of clinical settings.